bbatsov/clojure-style-guide/README.md

 * The names of predicate methods (methods that return a boolean value) should end in a question mark.
   (i.e. `even?`).
-* The names of destructive methods should end with an exclamation mark. (i.e. `reset!`)
+* The names of functions/macros that are not safe in STM transactions should end with an exclamation mark. (i.e. `reset!`)
+* Use `*earmuffs*` for things intended for rebinding.
+* Don't use a special notation for constants; everything is assumed a constant unless specified otherwise.
+* Use `_` for destructuring targets and formal arguments names whose value will be ignored by the code at hand.
+* Follow `clojure.core`'s example for idiomatic names like `pred` and `coll`.
+    * in fns
+        * f, g, h - function input
+        * n - integer input usually a size
+        * index - integer index
+        * x, y - numbers
+        * s - string input
+        * coll - a collection
+        * pred - a predicate closure
+        * & more - variadic input
+    * in macros
+        * expr - an expression
+        * body - a macro body
+        * binding - a macro binding vector

 ## Comments